-Application submittal documents shall be emailed to amin.davis@ncdenr.gov by the close of business of the last day of the application cycle in order to be considered for grant funding during the current application cycle.
+Application submittal documents shall be emailed to amin.davis@deq.nc.gov by the close of business of the last day of the application cycle in order to be considered for grant funding during the current application cycle.
 If a project includes a Co-Applicant, a representative of both the Applicant and Co-Applicant should be included on the email application submittal.
-The submittal shall consist of at least two Adobe pdf documents labeled as Map(s) and Signed Documents (resolution, conflict of interest, etc.).
+The submittal shall consist of an Excel version of the completed application spreadsheet, at least two Adobe pdf documents labeled as Map(s) and Signed Documents (resolution, conflict of interest forms, signed/notarized no overdue tax statement etc.).
 A third pdf labeled as Supplementary Documents (reports, data, photos, etc.) can be provided, or uploaded to a secure filesharing website, but is not required.